VavrovKamarat/Frinx-docs/FRINX_Machine/Use_Cases/Running_the_LACP_Workflow/LACP_workflow_using_FRINX_Machine.md

 # LACP workflow using FRINX Machine

-This workflow is using uniconfig to create LAG interface on two nodes and assign the bundle id to given interfaces on both nodes.
+This workflow is using uniconfig to create LAG interface on two nodes and assigns the bundle id to given interfaces on both nodes.

 **Supported device**: ios-xr mounted as a cli device